sporto/elm-patterns/src/advanced/railway.md

 ## Pattern

 In Elm this is commonly done using `Maybe.andThen` and `Result.andThen`.
-These function will run the next function in the chain if the previous function was successful, otherwise they will propage the error.
+These function will run the next function in the chain if the previous function was successful, otherwise they will propagate the error.

 ```haskell
 process : String -> Result String TransformedData